flatcar/nebraska/README.md

 # Nebraska

-Nebraska is an update manager for [Flatcar Linux](https://www.flatcar-linux.org/).
+Nebraska is an update manager for [Flatcar Container Linux](https://www.flatcar-linux.org/).

 ## Overview

-Nebraska offers an easy way to monitor and manage the rollout of updates to applications that use the [Omaha](https://code.google.com/p/omaha/) protocol, with special functionality for Flatcar Linux updates.
+Nebraska offers an easy way to monitor and manage the rollout of updates to applications that use the [Omaha](https://code.google.com/p/omaha/) protocol, with special functionality for Flatcar Container Linux updates.

 ## Features

 - Monitor and control application updates;
-- Optimized for serving updates to Flatcar Linux;
+- Optimized for serving updates to Flatcar Container Linux;
-- Automatically fetch new Flatcar Linux updates;
+- Automatically fetch new Flatcar Container Linux updates;
-- Store and serve Flatcar Linux payloads (optional);
+- Store and serve Flatcar Container Linux payloads (optional);
 - Compatible with any applications that use the Omaha protocol;
 - Define groups, channels, and packages;
 - Control what updates are rolled out for which instance groups, as well as when and how they are updates;